paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2020-02-05-stockholm.md

 With the arrival of daylight, I head south in the direction of the neighbouring island of [*Gamla Stan*{lang="sv"}][3], the oldest part of the city.
 The contrast with *Norrmalm*{lang="sv"} couldn’t be any starker.
 Here an irregular and uneven series of medieval cobbled streets can be found weaving their way behind the Baroque formality of the [Royal Palace][4], the nearby [parliament buildings][5] and an unimposing [cathedral][6].

 *Norrmalm*{lang="sv"}, on the other hand, is dominated by more recent interventions.
 The large [*Åhléns*{lang="sv"}][7] department store, opened in 1964, occupies an entire block close to [*Sergels Torg*{lang="sv"}][8], a sunken plaza with the brutalist [*Kulturhuset*{lang="sv"}][9] to one side, currently in the process of being gutted.
 But its the modernist [*Hötorget*{lang="sv"} buildings][10] that dominate this district.
-Five tall office buildings, each sharing the same footprint but differing slightly in their design, look as if they’ve been lifted straight out of Brasília.
+Five tall office buildings, each sharing the same footprint but differing slightly in their design, they appear to have been lifted straight out of Brasília.

-While intrigued by this glut of modernist architecture, I’m finding it difficult to stay awake, so I head to the hotel to see if I can check in early.
+While intrigued by this glut of modernist architecture, I’m finding it difficult to stay awake, so head to the hotel to see if I can check in early.
 The hotel is quite easy to locate: find *Tegnérlunden*{lang="sv"} and look for the ugliest building overlooking the park.
-Thankfully, inside I find friendly staff and a cozy room that’s ready for me to promptly doze off in.
+Thankfully, inside I find friendly staff and a cozy room ready for me to promptly doze off in.

 {% render 'figure' with '/images/2020/02/stockholm/abba.jpg'
   caption: 'Hanging out with some friends: wax models of Björn, Agnetha, Anni-Frid and Benny.'
 %}

-I awake as the daylight is fading, and worried that I may have wasted the entire day.
-Fortunately, the [ABBA Museum][11] is open until 8pm and only 15 minutes away should I catch the number 7 tram from *T-Centralen*{lang="sv"} to *Gröna Lund*{lang="sv"}.
+Waking up as daylight is fading, I’m worried I may have just wasted an entire day.
+Fortunately, the [ABBA Museum][11] is open until 8pm, and only 15 minutes away should I catch the number 7 tram from *T-Centralen*{lang="sv"} to *Gröna Lund*{lang="sv"}.

 ABBA arose to fame with [their Eurovision performance][12] in Brighton’s Dome [in 1974][13], so I feel a degree of ownership of this group and their subsequent success.
 While I appreciate their music — <cite>ABBA Gold</cite> was the first CD I purchased, embarrassingly — this is an experience that very much caters to the super-fan, which I soon realise I’m not.
 A host of interactive exhibits form an integral part of the museum, but there’s no way in hell I’m performing karaoke with four holographic members of the band, even if the building is practically empty at this time of day.

 I learn that Björn, Benny, Agnetha and Anni-Frid were already well known singers and muscians in Scandinavia before they joined together as a foursome, and that their unabashed commercialism — as evidenced by this museum, its shop, adjacent restaurant and hotel — is a factor of their formation in the early 70s.
 At this time, the left in Sweden was on a crusade against popular music, and ABBA’s Eurovision win meant a reluctant Swedish broadcaster had to host an expensive popular music contest the next year.
-No surprise then that ABBA weren’t invited to perform.
+ABBA weren’t invited to perform.

 {% render 'figure' with '/images/2020/02/stockholm/t-centralen.jpg'
   caption: 'A number of stations on the Stockholm Metro are carved out of rock and painted with different patterns.
 I can’t decide if this is insane or incredible.
 Probably both.'
+  alignment: 'bleed'
 %}

 ## Day 7

 After getting breakfast in [*Kaferang*{lang="sv"}][14], I head to my next destination, passing through [*Kungsträdgården*{lang="sv"}][15].
 I’m familiar with this park as I remember reading about [Apple wanting to build a store at its northern end][16].
 I’m sympathetic to the idea that Apple shouldn’t be privatising civic spaces and passing them off as public, but when I arrive, I find there’s already a TGI Friday’s here, and in many respects, the park has already been spoilt.

 Continued poor weather means this is another day to be spent indoors.
 The [National Museum][17] has recently reopened after an extensive renovation and with its polished wooden floors and freshly painted walls, it smells *amazing*!
 On the nearby island of Skeppsholmen is [*Moderna Museet*{lang="sv"}][18], the museum of modern art.
 Its permanent collection is free to view and has a wide variety of work on display, but I find nothing of interest.
 It shares its building with [ArkDes][19], Sweden’s national centre for architecture and design.
 Their current exhibition, [<cite>Flying Panels: How Concrete Panels Changed the World</cite>][20], is far more absorbing.
 Set around a suspended 1:5-scale exploded model of a concrete panel system, the exhibition takes a deep dive into the history, development and politics stemming from this modular means of building, illustrated with films, paintings and associated propaganda.
+Bliss!

 ## Day 8